Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

 If you or your teen has an acetabular labral tear, you may have many concerns and questions.
-It may comfort you to know that caregivers at Boston Children's Hospital offer a wealth of experience treating labral tears.
+It may comfort you to know that caregivers at Boston Children's Hospital Child and Young Adult Hip Preservation Program offer a wealth of experience treating labral tears.
 We’re here to answer your questions and to support you and your family every step of the way.

 The labrum lines the rim of the hip socket (acetabulum).
-It acts as a cushion that:
+It acts as a cushion to offer extra support to the hip, reduce friction in the joint and distribute force evenly across the articular surface (cartilage).

 Our hip team treats patients of all ages.
 Many teens and young adults with hip problems may need diagnostic and surgical techniques that differ from what is indicated for older adults.
 Our surgeons are recognized across the globe as pioneers in hip arthroscopy for teens and young adults, and our clinicians and researchers are dedicated to finding better ways to care for adolescents and young adults with hip problems.